HackYourFuture-CPH/hyf-serverless-course/week5/lesson-plan.md

 Databases is a vast field, solves many use cases, and can solved with **serverful** and **serverless** databases.
 Cloud providers has services for partial and full serverless databases.
 These services carry the serverless principles (e.g scalability, cost and low maintanence).

 The important thing to note is that there is [no free lunch](https://en.wikipedia.org/wiki/There_ain%27t_no_such_thing_as_a_free_lunch) - i.e every choice toward serverless will remove the benefits of serverful databases.
-So be careful when choosing database for architecture, since there are alot of good choices out there.
-Pro top: always discuss and research this with your colleagues and align with your stakeholders.
+So be careful when choosing databases, since there are alot of good choices out there.
+Pro tip: always discuss and research this with your colleagues and align with your stakeholders.

-With that said, we will venture into where serverless databases are very popular: NoSql databases and unstructured data.
+With that said, we will venture into where serverless databases are very popular: NoSql databases.
 In AWS, this service is called DynamoDB.

 ## DynamoDB